-In contrast with Theorem~\ref{thm:error} for the SBA, the law of the error of any of the algorithms discussed in the present subsection is intractable.
+In contrast with Theorem~\ref{thm:error} for the SBA, the laws of the errors of all the other algorithms discussed in the present subsection are intractable.
 The error of the SBA $\chi_n$ in~\eqref{eq:SBA} decays geometrically in $L^p$ (see Theorem~\ref{thm:Lp} below) as opposed to the polynomial decay for the other algorithms (see Subsection~\ref{subsec:Lit_Lp} below).
-The error in $L^p$ of the SBA applied to locally Lipschitz and barrier-type functionals arising in applications also decays geometrically (see Propositions~\ref{prop:LocLip} \&~\ref{prop:barrier} below).
+The error in $L^p$ of the SBA applied to locally Lipschitz and barrier-type functions arising in applications also decays geometrically (see Propositions~\ref{prop:LocLip} \&~\ref{prop:barrier} below).
 To the best of our knowledge, such errors have not been analysed for algorithms other than the RWA, which has polynomial decay (see Subsection~\ref{subsec:Lit_functionals} for details).
 The rate of the decay of the bias is directly linked to the computational complexity of MC and MLMC estimates.
 Indeed, if the mean squared error is to be at most $\epsilon>0$, the MC algorithm based on the SBA has (near optimal) complexity of order $\O(\epsilon^{-2}\log\epsilon)$ (see Appendix~\ref{sec:O_o} below for the definition of $\O$).
-The MLMC scheme based on the~\nameref{alg:SBA} has (optimal) complexity of order $\O(\epsilon^{-2})$, which is in general neither the case for the RWA~\citep{MR3723380} nor the WHA~\citep{MR3138603} (see details in Subsection~\ref{subsec:Lit_complexity} below).
-An MLMC algorithm for Lipschitz functionals in the supremum norm of L\'evy-driven stochastic differential equations was introduced in~\citep{MR2759203,MR2802466}.
-The complexity of this general algorithm, applied to the Lipschitz functions of $(X_T,\ov X_T)$, is compared with the MLMC version of the~\nameref{alg:SBA} in Subsection~\ref{subsec:Complexity_SBA} below.
+The MLMC scheme based on~\nameref{alg:SBA} has (optimal) complexity of order $\O(\epsilon^{-2})$, which is in general neither the case for the RWA~\cite{MR3723380} nor the WHA~\cite{MR3138603} (see details in Subsection~\ref{subsec:Lit_complexity}).